The spectacular and near Brazilan endemic Swallow-tailed Manakin. Photo: Fabrice Schmitt

 Day 9: After our last breakfast at the Monastery, we’ll depart for the Serra do Cipo.
 We should be there for lunch time, and after a siesta (or perhaps a swim) during the hot hours, we’ll look for birds on the wonderful and isolated mountain where one of the main targets here is the very restricted Cipo Canastero, a bird only present in these mountains.
 There are plenty of other attractive birds here as well including Blue Finch (a really pretty one!), Hyacinth Visorbearer, Horned Sungem, Chekered Woodpecker, Gray-backed Tachuri, and other cerrado specialities.
 Even the rare Cinereous Warbling-finch can be see here.
 Night in the Sera do Cipo.

 Day 10: We’ll have a full morning exploring the Serra do Cipo looking for anything we may have missed the previous afternoon.
-After our lunch we’ll drive to the nearby Belo Horizonte airport for our afternoon flight to São Paulo where the tour concludes at about 3 pm.
+After our lunch we’ll drive to the nearby Belo Horizonte airport where the tour concludes at about 3 pm.

 This tour is organised by our American partner WINGS